Psydwinder/FAC-Learning-Portfolio/HTTP/HTTP.md

 <details>
   <summary>Evidence</summary>
   <br>
   JavaScript is a single-threaded language.
 This means things generally happen one at a time, in the order you wrote the code.
 When something needs to happen out of this order, it is known as asynchronous.
-Using API's using a fetch method is
 </details>

 ## 2. Use callbacks to access values that aren't available asynchronously